camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 # Required components

-To correctly install Camunda Platform 7 process engine, you need to perform the following steps:
+To correctly install Camunda 7 process engine, you need to perform the following steps:

 1. Configure the Camunda shared library.
-2. Configure the Camunda Platform EAR deployment.
+2. Configure the Camunda EAR deployment.
 3. Configure a datasource.
 4. Configure the work manager.

 ## Camunda shared library

-The Camunda shared library is used by all the Camunda Platform EAR and WAR-packaged applications, as well as any process applications you may deploy.
-As such, it's one of the core components of the Camunda Platform 7 installation, and it is important to configure it correctly.
+The Camunda shared library is used by all the Camunda EAR and WAR-packaged applications, as well as any process applications you may deploy.
+As such, it's one of the core components of the Camunda 7 installation, and it is important to configure it correctly.

 To configure the Camunda shared library, you need to perform the following steps: